snarlysodboxer/k8s-postgres/README.md

 | POSTGRES_MASTER_SERVICE_PORT | set automatically by the "postgres_master" service |
 | POSTGRES_REPLICATOR_USER | replicator |
 | POSTGRES_REPLICATOR_PASS | your pass |
-- Currently we shell-out and rely on the Unix commands `touch` and `nc`

 ### Runtime Logic:
 - Ensure `POSTGRES_MODE` is set